Mr. Kris Denney

 Approximately 44 percent of students attending Wetaskiwin Composite are bussed to the school with the remainder coming from the City of Wetaskiwin.
 Students represent the diverse population of the jurisdiction from traditional conservative, small-town/rural values to more liberal large urban values.

-The school has a professional staffing complement of 36 teachers and an additional 25 support staff consisting of secretaries, custodians, cafeteria workers and teacher assistants.
+The school has a professional staffing complement of 54 teachers and an additional 30 support staff consisting of Administrative Assistants, custodians, and educational assistants.

 Wetaskiwin Composite High School is approximately 6,500 square meters in size.
 It is located next to the City of Wetaskiwin Recreation Complex which consists of an indoor swimming pool, tennis courts, two ice arenas, curling rink, baseball diamonds and football/soccer field.

 As Grade 9 students near the end of their Junior High years, the WCHS Student Services Department engages in an extensive orientation program to make the transition from grade 9 to high school a smooth and worry-free experience.
 The orientation includes school visits, program information, Parent-Family Orientation Nights, and one on one registration assistance.

 "WCHS...where teachers care that every student, every day, learns and grows and feels valued"

 Wetaskiwin Composite High School will promote the overall development of a responsible citizen by: